 Eight transportation management associations (TMAs) operate in the state of New Jersey.
-EZ Ride, goHunterdon, Hudson TMA, Keep Middlesex Moving, RideWise, and Avenues in Motion operate in the North Jersey Transportation Planning Authority (NJTPA) region, Greater Mercer TMA operates in both the NJTPA and Delaware Valley Regional Planning Commission (DVRPC) regions, and Cross County Connection TMA serves the DVRPC and South Jersey Transportation Planning Organization (SJTPO) regions.
+Avenues in Motion, EZ Ride, goHunterdon, Hudson TMA, Keep Middlesex Moving, and RideWise operate in the North Jersey Transportation Planning Authority (NJTPA) region, Greater Mercer TMA operates in both the NJTPA and Delaware Valley Regional Planning Commission (DVRPC) regions, and Cross County Connection TMA serves the DVRPC and South Jersey Transportation Planning Organization (SJTPO) regions.
 All twenty-one counties in New Jersey are served by a TMA.